illuscio-dev/islelib-go/zdocs/source/index.rst

 Which is where the text you are currently reading is located.

-During the build process, API documentation is automatically generated from `GoDoc`_ and included as static files.
+During the build process, API documentation can be automatically generated from `GoDoc`_ and included as static files.
 In order to link to this generated API docs within the high level docs, type the following: ::

     API documentation is created using godoc and can be `found here <_static/godoc-root.html>`_.

-Example: API documentation is created using godoc and can be `found here <_static/godoc-root.html>`_.

 To build docs for your new library, type: ::